About the Questions

 The NextGen bar exam will feature three broad categories of question types:

-Longer Writing Tasks: Approximately a quarter of the exam time will be devoted to two longer writing tasks.
+Performance Tasks: Approximately a third of the exam time will be devoted to three performance tasks.
 These tasks, like current Multistate Performance Test (MPT) questions, will require examinees to demonstrate their ability to use fundamental lawyering skills in realistic situations, completing tasks that a beginning lawyer should be able to accomplish.
 These tasks may feature areas of doctrinal law, with accompanying legal resources, not included in the Foundational Concepts and Principles.
-These areas of doctrinal law might include, for example, Family Law, Trusts and Estates, or Administrative Law.
-One of the two longer writing tasks will include several multiple-choice questions and short constructed response questions focused on research skills, followed by a longer writing assignment.
-Samples of these question types are not yet ready for release.
-To review examples of MPTs as currently used, on which these tasks are modeled, see:
+These areas of doctrinal law might include, for example, Trusts and Estates, Intellectual Property, or Administrative Law.
+One of the longer performance tasks will include several multiple-choice questions and short constructed response questions focused on research skills, followed by a longer writing assignment.
+Sample Performance Task